clj-pdf/clj-pdf/README.md

 * :ttf-name is the name of a TTF font installed on the system.
 Overrides :family parameter.
 * :size is a number default is 10
 * :style has following options: :bold, :italic, :bold-italic, :normal, :strikethru, :underline defaults to :normal
+* :styles a vector of multiple style keys
 * :color is a vector of [r g b] defaults to black

 example font: